slint-ui/slint/docs/langref.md

 }
 ```

-This pattern of expressing the `width` or `height` in percent of the parent's property with the same name is
+This pattern of expressing the `width` or `height` in percent of the parent´s property with the same name is
 common.
 For convenience, a short-hand syntax exists for this scenario:

 * The property is `width` or `height`